alialaei1/IOT-RF-WiFi-Bridge-Based-on-ESP32/README.md

 In addition, this project is also cost-effective.
 It is much cheaper than buying new smart home devices to replace your existing RF remote controlled products.
 With this project, you can upgrade your home to a smart home without spending a lot of money.

-The system is built using an ESP32 microcontroller, a RF transceiver and Tasmota firmware.

 <br/>